Let's be friends

 Let’s see if we can explain this – and get it out of the way…

-First off, check out this situation.
+First, check out this situation.
 What’s really happening?
-We’re not going to go into that.
-But here’s a naive diagram investigating.
+We’re not going to go into that, but here’s a naive diagram investigating.
 Check out that first line of text.

 It’s like the blocks used for printing, right?
-They have space above and below to account for the defenders and ascenders.
+They have space above and below to account for the descenders and ascenders.

 And, they have space between the lines.
 This is where they’d shove the extra lead slabs to create the space in physical printing.
 But digitally, it can be expressed in negative numbers too and do all sorts of fun things.